 - Single-sourced, 100% pasture-raised non-dairy cows from Brazil; this eliminates the risk of rBGH in their feed or hormones.

 - Non-BPA, air-tight canisters prevent moisture and oxygen from entering the canister, ensuring product integrity, quality and safety.

 - Pretty much tasteless and odorless unless used in plain beverages – where you can detect a hint of flavor.

-There are two types to purchase:
+There are three types to purchase:

 Collagen Protein Gelatin (green lid – 17g protein/serving): This would be your perfect substitute for the store brand KNOX, due to its ability to gel.
 This would be the form you would want to use for sauces and gravy, or to make homemade healthy gelatin snacks packed with protein like jello or fruit snacks.